kernelmethod/Python-Data-Science-Workshop/README.md

 4. Through [CU Boulder's JupyterHub server](https://curc.readthedocs.io/en/latest/gateways/jupyterhub.html)

 ### mybinder
-[mybinder](https://mybinder.org) is an online service that will create an environment for you to run the Jupyter Notebook, and then allow you to run that notebook in your browser.
-Note that mybinder can take a little while to load.
+[mybinder](https://mybinder.org) is an online service that will create an environment for you to run the Jupyter Notebook, and then allow you to run that notebook in your browser. **Note**: mybinder may take a little while to load.

 To use mybinder, click the link below that will direct you to the workshop (1, 2, or 3) that you want.